polina-c/layerlens/README.md

 ### Re-generate on every GitHub push

-1. Add a `dev_dependency` to https://pub.dev/packages/layerlens
-2. Copy the content of [run-layerlens.yaml](https://github.com/polina-c/layerlens/blob/main/.github/doc/run-layerlens.yaml)
+Copy the content of [run-layerlens.yaml](https://github.com/polina-c/layerlens/blob/main/.github/doc/run-layerlens.yaml) to `.github/workflows`.

-   to `.github/workflows`.
+It will work if your repo policy allows bots to update files.

 ## Build filters